Plays by Bahram Beyzaie

 Bahram Beyzaie is one of Iran's most acclaimed filmmakers, playwrights, and scholars of the history of Iranian theater, both secular and religious.
 He has been the Darybari Visiting Professor at Stanford University since 2010.
 While at Stanford, he has been able to write and stage several of his new or never-before-seen plays.
 He has also given numerous lectures on Iranian cinema and theater and currently teaches three undergraduate courses.

-Until its premiere at Stanford, “Crossroads” had never been published or performed.
+Until it premiered at Stanford, “Crossroads” had never been published or performed.
 The seven sold out performances received much acclaim inside and outside Iran.
 Brilliantly staged using a minimalist set, the play is at once poetic and personal, but poignantly political and historical.
 It chronicles the havoc brought in the last four decades by tyranny, crass commercialism, faux nationalism, and hypocrisy on the lives of not just two star-crossed lovers but all who pass through the crossroad, people with disrupted often disfigured lives.

 Tarabnameh tells the story of a hadji who sets out to sell his servant and buy in his place a young slave girl.
 On the way, they see a poet about to be beheaded; a young lover in search of a purloined beloved; and troubadours, their profession banned, desperate to bring joy and laughter to any face.
 In short, the world they see is all topsy-turvy.